Daniel Island POA Services

 To report non-emergency violations such as parking, speeding, or other traffic violations, please call the non-emergency police dispatch number 843.743.7200.

-Karen Brack is currently the City of Charleston Fire Chief.
+Daniel Curia is currently the City of Charleston Fire Chief.
 The on-island fire department can be located in the Daniel Island Public Safety Building on Seven Farms Drive, which also houses the City of Charleston Police Department and the Berkeley County EMS. *Always dial 911 in the event of an emergency.

 A Mayor and a 12-member City Council govern the City of Charleston.
 The current Mayor of the City of Charleston is John Tecklenburg.

-The Public Service Department is responsible for streets and sidewalks maintenance, storm water (drainage) Services and environmental services (including trash and garbage collection).
+The Public Service Department is responsible for streets and sidewalks maintenance, storm water (drainage) services and environmental services (including trash and garbage collection).

 As Daniel Island continues to evolve, island developers and residents will work with the department of Planning, Preservation and Sustainability.
 For a current look at permits and projects, visit the City of Charleston’s Interactive Map.